MOHTADI05/bourse/README.md

 We welcome contributions from the community!
 If you'd like to contribute, please follow the steps below:

 Fork the repository.
-Create a new branch (git checkout -b feature/YourFeature).
+Create a new branch:
+git checkout -b feature/YourFeature
+Commit your changes:
-Commit your changes (git commit -m 'Add your feature').
+git commit -m 'Add your feature'
-Push to the branch (git push origin feature/YourFeature).
+Push to the branch:
+git push origin feature/YourFeature
 Open a pull request.
 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.